smurp/smurp.github.io/README.md

 # smurp.github.io

-This is the README for the GitHub Pages project for `smurp`
+This is the README for the GitHub Pages project for `smurp` at https://smurp.github.io